mopidy/mopidy/docs/installation/raspberrypi.rst

    default user using username ``pi`` and password ``raspberry``.
 To become root, just enter ``sudo -i``.

+   Opposed to on Squeeze, there is no need to add your user to the ``audio`` group, as the ``pi`` user already is a member of that group.

 5. As opposed to on Squeeze, the correct sound driver comes preinstalled.

 6. As opposed  to on Squeeze, your kernel and GPU firmware is rather up to date